hpc/charliecloud/doc/faq.rst

 Unprivileged containers are unable to launch containerized processes on different nodes, aside from using SSH, which isn't scalable.
-We must either (a) rely on a host supported parallel process management interface (PMI), or (b) achieve host/container MPI compatatbility with unsavory binary patching.
+We must either (a) rely on a host supported parallel process management interface (PMI), or (b) achieve host/container MPI ABI compatatbility through unsavory practices, including binary patching when running on a Cray.
-The former is recommended, the latter is described in more detail in the deprecated section.

 The preferred PMI implementation, e.g., :code:`PMI-1`, :code:`PMI-2`,
 :code:`OpenPMIx`, :code:`flux-pmi`, etc., will be that which is supported by your host workload manager and container MPI.

-In our example, :code:`example/Dockerfile.libfabrc`, we use :code:`OpenPMIx`
+In our example, :code:`example/Dockerfile.libfabrc`, we prefer :code:`OpenPMIx`
-because: 1) it is supported by SLURM, OpenMPI, and MPICH, 2) scales better than PMI2, and (3) OpenMPI versions 5 and newer will only support PMIx.
+because: 1) it is supported by SLURM, OpenMPI, and MPICH, 2) scales better than PMI2, and (3) OpenMPI versions 5 and newer will no longer support PMI2.

 MPI
 ---